 Nameserver changes can typically take 0 to 24 hours to take effect, but they are known to take as long as 48 hours to go into full effect.

-DNS zone record changes such as A, MX and CNAME records can typically take 0 to 4 hours to resolve but are known to take as long as 8 hours to fully propagate.
+DNS zone record changes such as A, MX, and CNAME records can typically take 0 to 4 hours to resolve but are known to take as long as 8 hours to propagate fully.

 See the related article below for more information:

-WHOIS, ping and traceroute tests cannot indicate when the propagation process is complete.
-The only way to be sure is to wait the maximum time which would be up to 48 hours from the time that the DNS record was updated.
+WHOIS, ping, and traceroute tests cannot indicate when the propagation process is complete.
+The only way to be sure is to wait the maximum time, up to 48 hours from when the DNS record was updated.